 There is WAY more to this story than I can share in a post about one of my new food obsessions and I encourage you guys to visit the area some time and meet some of these folks and read more online as well.
 It is one of the few unique cultural areas that we still have in the United States and it is filled with amazing people, incredible storytellers, fantastic food, and some of the best music you can find anywhere in the country.

-Ultimately though, as refugees who were mostly poor but scrappy and innovative, they have manifested a talent for taking common foods that might seem simple and combining ingredients and cooking traditions into something new.
+Since these refugees who were mostly poor but extremely scrappy and innovative, they have manifested a talent for taking common foods that might seem simple and combining ingredients and cooking traditions into something new.

 That's how we ultimately get to today's recipe for Cajun Swamp Eggs!